 FINANCING YOUR STUDIES

-Candidates should make a budget before applying to the programme.
+Candidates should make a budget before applying to a programme.
 CERAH can only offer a very limited number of scholarships to students selected for the Master and Diploma in Humanitarian Action, as well as for the distance learning Certificate Designing strategies and projects for humanitarian action.
-These scholarships are only available under certain conditions.
+These scholarships are only available under certain conditions, outlined below.
 Candidates are thus strongly encouraged to search for financial support on their own and as early as possible.
 Consider approaching your own organisation to see if they provide grants as part of your career development plan.
 Also check with your regional and federal government departments to see if they provide grants for professional development.

 Living expenses for a student in Geneva are estimated at about CHF 2,000 per month.
 This sum includes expenses such as accommodation, health insurance, local transport and meals.
 The sum does not include travel to and from Geneva or the costs of obtaining a visa.